 In January 1970 GSA's District Heating System reached a peak hourly demand of 1,295,000 pounds of steam.
 At that time the system heated 112 buildings with a total floor area of 35 million gross square feet housing approximately 110,000 federal workers.
-Although some buildings formerly served by the system had been demolished, the newly constructed buildings were much larger, adding to the stress on the system.17
+Although some buildings formerly served by the system had been demolished, the newly constructed buildings were much larger, adding to the stress on the system.

 The federal government passed the Clean Air Act in 1970, authorizing the development of comprehensive federal and state regulations to limit emissions.
 By 1972 the District of Columbia government had additionally signed an agreement with two environmental groups to immediately prosecute violators of city air pollution laws, "without regard to whether the sources believed to be in violation are owned or operated by the District of Columbia or the government of the United States."
 Previously the District of Columbia government had provided violation notices, but few were prosecuted.
 Complaints had been made about pollution from the WHP as early as 1971 by Martha Mitchell, wife of Attorney General John N. Mitchell.
-Mitchell, who lived in the Watergate (2600 block of Virginia Avenue NW), contacted the District of Columbia government regarding the black smoke coming from the plant, not knowing that it was run by the federal government and helped heat her husband's office at the Justice Department.
+Mitchell, who lived in the Watergate (2600 block of Virginia Avenue NW), contacted the District of Columbia government and helped heat her husband's office at the Justice Department.

 To comply with air pollution control requirements and to improve plant operation, GSA awarded a contract in 1972 to convert all five boilers from coal to oil; however, GSA canceled portions of the contract in 1973 because a national policy was implemented to conserve oil and use coal, a result of the 1973 oil embargo.
-The conversion of Boilers 3 and 5 was already underway at the time of the contract termination, and therefore these two boilers were successfully converted to burn No. 6 fuel oil.21
+The conversion of Boilers 3 and 5 was already underway at the

-16 Gilmore D.Clarke, "Letter to Louis A. Simon, November 12, 1940," Supervising Architect, Public Buildings Administration, Federal Works Agency, Record Group 66,
+&lt;sup>13 Gilmore D.Clarke, "Letter to Louis A. Simon, November 12, 1940," Supervising Architect, Public Buildings Administration, Federal Works Agency, Record Group 66,